pagekit/docs/guide-theme.md

  - Add options to change the styling of single widgets
  - Put your theme on the marketplace

-For questions and discussion on best practices, check ouot the Google+ community.
+For questions and discussion on best practices, check out the Google+ community.

+---

+**FIXME** move the rest to differenct sections

 ---
 ## Advanced: Widget options

 You sometimes want to have widgets appear in different styles and even give the user the option to have a widget appear inside a box, with a certain ighlight or justr the little "new" badge.
 What this boils down to is configuration options to assign on a per-widget basis.
 In most cases you just want to configure which CSS classes to apply on a widget's surrounding `div`container.